 The application form to be submitted is the DJ-LE-330.
 This form is available on the internet at https://wilenet.org/ or at the Richland County Sheriff’s Department Administrative Office 8:00 am – 4:30 pm Monday – Friday, or at the Richland County Sheriff’s Dispatch Center 24 hours a day.
 You may also request a DJ-LE-330 application form by writing to the Sheriff’s Department, c/o Amber Muckler, 181 West Seminary Street, Richland Center, WI 53581.

-Completed resume and DJ-LE-330 form are due Friday, March 27th, 2020 by 4:00pm.
+Completed Resume and DJ-LE-330 Form are due Friday, December 4th, 2020 by 4:00pm.
 Completed paperwork can be emailed to firstname.lastname@example.org or sent via U.S. Mail to:

 Richland County Sheriff’s Department

 181 W. Seminary Street

 Richland Center, WI 53581